Thank you for your interest in judging our moot court competition. Your service as a visiting judge is extraordinarily valuable to us.

 Frequently asked questions

-Preliminary oral arguments will being via Zoom on February 25, 2025, and will conclude with the finals on April 4, 2025.
+Preliminary oral arguments will begin via Zoom on February 25, 2025, and will conclude with the finals on April 4, 2025.

 As a judge, not only do you get to meet distinguished legal professionals and alumni from around the country, but you also will have an influential role on young law students and soon-to-be graduates.
 The duties of a judge are serving as a member of a three to four person panel for student oral arguments.
 Students will present opposing sides in a case heard before a fictional federal circuit court of appeals.
 Judges listen to the arguments and pose questions to test the strength of the student's logic.
 Some questions may help students in articulating an argument, and other questions may challenge application to a new fact pattern.